CtrlK

 Conciseness

-Extremely verbose with extensive explanations of concepts Claude already knows (what SPARC phases are, what quality gates mean, what TDD is).
-The content is heavily padded with abstract descriptions, lists of obvious items ('Edge case identification', 'Complexity analysis'), and sections like 'Success Metrics' that add no actionable value.
-Most of this could be cut by 70%+ without losing useful information.
+Extremely verbose with extensive explanation of concepts Claude already knows (what SPARC phases are, what quality gates are, what TDD is).
+The content is heavily padded with abstract descriptions, lists of obvious items ('Edge case identification', 'Complexity analysis'), and sections like 'Success Metrics' and 'Memory Integration' that add little actionable value.
+Most of this could be condensed to a fraction of its size.

 1 / 3